Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 The G-value is expressed as a number between 0 and 1.
 A G-value of 0.75 means 75% of the sun’s heat enters the room.

-The Conflict: In the UK winter, a high G-value is fantastic.
-It acts as free heating (Passive Solar Gain).
-However, in a highly insulated modern home with large south-facing glass (like bi-folds), a high G-value can be disastrous in summer, turning your room into a greenhouse.
+The Conflict: In the UK winter, a high G-value is fantastic (free heating).
+However, in a highly insulated modern home with large south-facing glass, a high G-value can be disastrous in summer.

-If you are building a south-facing extension, you should ask for Solar Control Glass (low G-value) to prevent overheating.
+If you are building a south-facing extension, ask for Solar Control Glass (low G-value) to prevent overheating.

 4. Window Energy Ratings (WER)

 The WER is the colourful “rainbow” sticker managed by the BFRC.
-It puts the U-value, G-value, and air leakage (L-value) into a formula: (Solar Gain) minus (Thermal Heat Loss) minus (Air Leakage).
+It puts the U-value, G-value, and air leakage into a formula to give a consumer-friendly letter.

 Surprisingly, not always.
 Triple glazing has a fantastic (low) U-value, which is good.
 However, the extra pane of glass blocks some free solar heat (lower G-value).
 Because the WER formula rewards solar gain, some triple glazed units achieve a similar WER rating to high-spec double glazing, even though the triple glazing keeps the heat in much better.